WHITE-R4V3N/Learn_Simple_AI/README.md

 # Goal
 The goal is to get this to function to a degree that all that would be needed is a LLM or a tokenizer to expand on this idea.

+# Whats Next?
+From here you can expand and work towards creating the AI you want.
+You might add a tokenizer or library to process text.
+Scale it up to run more taskstasks.
+Modify the code so after a certain probability it will run the task (ie greater probability than 0.5 or 0.3).
+The options are limitless.
+This is just a simple view of AI models.